RESEARCH/MONITORING OF REDD+ ACTIVITIES IN ONDO STATE

 In our interaction with the REDD Coordinator in the state, he expressed frustration that no benefit has come from REDD.
 He, therefore, felt reluctant to speak to communities empty-handed without bringing them financial benefits from REDD+.

 After several hours of searching for the leaders in the communities making up Osse, the team was eventually directed to Owani-Idoani where they met with High Chief Akinola Olisa who, incidentally, was the second in command to the overall Chief heading all 6 communities in the Osse Forest Reserve.
 He informed the team during their interaction that the state promised some sort of sharing formula which will benefit the people but no immediate benefit was given.
 Though they were promised of some benefits that will accrue to them in the long run, what those benefits translate to has not been made clear to them.

-In Obada community Akure, the team met with a community leader Adebayo Waheed who expressed the readiness of the community to work with Social Action.
+In Obada community Akure, the team met with a community leader Adebayo Waheed who expressed the readiness of the community to work with Alone.
 He took the team on a walk into the forest while he explained some activities that had taken place in the area.
 He said the state forest, where logging still takes place, intersects the Queen’s Plot and we could see a truck with wood leaving the forest.

 Obada has Small River that connects the community to the other side of the forests reserve and the bridge is constructed with wood